 JM Bullion accepts multiple payment options: ACH transfer, credit or debit card, paper check, PayPal, bank wire transfer, and cryptocurrency.
 However, credit card and PayPal payments include a 4% processing fee.

-JM Bullion has an A+ rating from the Better Business Bureau (BBB).
+JM Bullion earned their place among the best gold dealers, having an A+ rating from the Better Business Bureau (BBB).

 Money Metals Exchange

-Founded in 2010, Money Metals Exchange is a reputable online bullion dealer due to its wide selection and competitive pricing.
+Founded in 2010, Money Metals Exchange is one of the best online gold bar dealers due to its wide selection and competitive pricing.
 Additionally, shipping is free of charge on orders over $500.
 For orders up to $149, the company charges $6.97.
 For orders between $150 and $499, the shipping fee is $7.97.

 Moreover, investors can request Money Metals Exchange to store their gold bullion products in Delaware and Massachusetts in Class 3 vaults.